-Connectivity is becoming a more critical necessity of our day-to-day life, and the need to be always connected has been amplified by COVID-19.
+Connectivity is becoming a critical necessity of our day-to-day life.
+The need to be always connected has been amplified by COVID-19.
 Whether it is remote work, telehealth, online education, mobile banking, or online shopping, most human activities today are happening online and the first “prerequisite” for such activities is wireless connectivity.
 Add to that a multitude of emerging smart devices – referred to as consumer internet of things (IoT) – connectivity and wireless API’s become more centric to modern life.
 From smartphones to wearables to drones, more than 20 billion consumer devices are expected to be connected by 2024.

 While fixed broadband (esp.
 Wi-Fi) has been a primary source of indoor connectivity whether at home or office, cellular is still the dominant wireless broadband technology outdoors.
 Thanks to LTE and the upcoming 5G, over 42% of all connected devices are expected to be on cellular.

 Cellular connectivity has been always impeded by a hardware element required to provision the service: “SIM card”.
 SIM cards made it hard to distribute and deliver cellular connectivity, especially as subscribers have been restricted to one provider by a single SIM slot on most devices.
 With the introduction of embedded SIM (eSIM), a new world of fully digital cellular connectivity is made possible using eSIM QR codes and activation codes (Fig. 2).
 Besides the fact that mobile users can now get cellular data services digitally and instantly in few clicks from different providers, now the online sales & distribution of cellular connectivity has become much easier than ever.
 Today literally any online business, web, or mobile app can bundle cellular data eSIMs with their offerings to improve customer reach and engagement whether locally and/or globally.